MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     I_beam = ospg.create_member(member_name="Intermediate I-beams", section=I_beam_section, material=concrete)

-This function parses the keyword inputs and returns a :class:`GrillageMember` object .
-A :class:`GrillageMember` object requires two objects as inputs passed as keyword arguments, namely:
+This function parses the keyword inputs and returns a :class:`~ospgrillage.members.GrillageMember` object, which requires two objects as inputs passed as keyword arguments, namely:

-#. *material* = A :class:`ospgrillage.material.Material` class object, and
+#. *material* = A :class:`~ospgrillage.material.Material` class object, and
-#. *section* = A :class:`ospgrillage.members.Section` class object.
+#. *section* = A :class:`~ospgrillage.members.Section` class object.

 The *member_name* string input is optional.

-When setting up grillage members, it is often a good idea to first instantiate a :class:`~Section` and :class:`~Material` class objects before creating each :class:`ospgrillage.members.GrillageMember` class objects.
+When setting up grillage members, it is often a good idea to first instantiate a :class:`~ospgrillage.members.Section` and :class:`~ospgrillage.material.Material` class objects before creating each :class:`~ospgrillage.members.GrillageMember` class objects.

 For the example bridge, lets define all its elements i.e. *slab*, *edge_beam*, and *edge_slab*.